rajkbess/hackathon/README.md

 * Corda 4
 * The Corda CDM libraries that allow you to interact with the CDM from Corda
 * A `PersistCDMEventOnLedgerFlow` showing you how to use the Corda CDM libraries to persist CDM events to the ledger
+* A `ShareContractFlow` showing you how to share a CDM contract on the ledger (previously created by PersistCDMEventOnLedgerFlow) with another party
 * A `WebApi` for interacting with the nodes to allow them to perform CDM operations

-If you run the nodes using the Node Driver (see below), all the trades described in DerivHack Use-Case One will be automatically written to the ledger.
+If you run the nodes using the Node Driver (see below), all the trades described in DerivHack Use-Case One will be automatically written to the ledger using the above mentioned `PersistCDMEventOnLedgerFlow`.

 You are expected to extend this template as part of the Barclays DerivHack hackathon.
 You should extend this template by adding code in the following packages: